 Hofner HCT Shorty Guitar

 The Hofner Shorty is perhaps the most popular electric travel guitar.

 The draw back of the above two guitars is that you will need to take a portable amp with you if you want to play them properly.
+They do have an acoustic tone but really they are travel electric guitars so need to be amped up!
 We reviewed some cost effective portable guitar amps which would fit the bill if you wanted to go electric on your travels.
 However, I don’t want to be taking an additional piece of kit along with my guitar therefore my preferred option is to travel acoustically and there are some really good acoustic travel guitars on the market.